Zibeline

 Zibeline (/ˈzɪbəliːn/ or /ˈzɪbəlɪn/) is a thick, soft fabric with a long nap.
 It is usually made of wool, such as mohair or alpaca, but can also be made from the hair of other animals, such as camels.

-Zibeline can also refer either to the sable (Martes zibellina) or to its pelt, which zibeline was originally made from.
+Zibeline can also refer either to the sable (Martes zibellina) or to its pelt, from which zibeline was originally made.

 Zibeline can also refer to a heavy silk fabric with a twill weave, very similar to Mikado.
+The noted apricot dress designed by Oleg Cassini for U.S. First Lady Jacqueline Kennedy was made in silk zibeline.